 The Socratic Method (or Elenchus) may be viewed in 3 steps: stating a definition or principle, asking a question that brings up an exception, then stating the definition again with a better, more refined understanding than initially defined.
 It’s not a method of debate or persuasion, but a dissective discussion that uncovers contradictions and flaws within one’s own understanding, and the challenging of deeply-held notions.
 The Socratic Method is a creative technique of digging down to the bedrock of reality — layer upon layer of continuously refining our thinking and opinions as closely as possible to perfection.
 It helps us think logically for ourselves.

 It is meant to clear out contradictions within a definition through meaningful questions and steadily perfecting the hypothesis.
-It’s not so much about knowing what is unknown, but more of understanding what we do not know, uncovering our ignorance.
+It’s not so much about knowing what is unknown, but more about understanding what we do not know, and uncovering our ignorance.
 After a Socratic discussion, we know well what we do not know.
 That is important because knowledge on its own simply makes us arrogant, whereas knowing the limits of our knowledge prevents that from happening.

 For example, let’s take a statement: “Creation happened by chance, not by God,” to which a Socrates-studying believer in God might reply: “You believe that creation happens without a creator, so your house came into existence one fine day, just out of the blue?”

 This line of inquiry encourages the original proposer of the statement to re-evaluate their definition and make it more precise.
 This would then, of course, be narrowed down by another question.
 This questioning or triangulation goes on until both parties have arrived at a place where they might not have gotten the true answer, but they will both be closer to the truth than when they first started.
-The idea is not to keep going round in circles.
+The idea is not to keep going around in circles.
 It is not a debating module, but a system that helps us uncover our true selves and our wisdom.
 Some of Socrates’ questions were recorded from memory by his student, Plato, in books like Dialogues and Euthyphro.

 The current implications